alex-mas/react-components/readme.md

 ### AutoComplete
 Costumizable input tag that implements the logic to display suggestions and the hooks to customize how those are obtained/managed

+### Countdown
+Component that has two modes, in one you set the time and in the other it counts down to 0 from the specified time, when it ends it calls provided function(if any)

 ## Usage